bgreenlee/AdventOfCode/2017/02-corruption-checksum/README.md

 - [The BCPL Cintsys and Cintpos User Guide](http://www.cl.cam.ac.uk/~mr10/bcplman.pdf)
 - [Young Persons Guide to BCPL Programming on the Raspberry Pi Part 1](http://www.cl.cam.ac.uk/~mr10/bcpl4raspi.pdf)

+## Notes

+BCPL not being in common use made this particularly tricky, as Stackoverflow Driven Development wasn't an option.
+The couple user guides that I found were pretty dense.
+However, it did come with a large collection of sample code, which was extremely helpful.

+One interesting thing about BCPL was the lack of types.
+I didn't spend much time digging in to this, though.